 Making Meaning: The Story Behind Our Name "Inner Arrow"

 My soul dog, Arrow, meant such a great deal to me.
-He had just entered my life when I was inspired to pursue my career as a professional counselor, and after losing him I recognized my readiness to start my own private practice.
+He had just entered my life when I was inspired to pursue my career as a professional counselor, and after losing him I recognized my readiness to found my own private practice.
 Arrow helped me when I encountered some of the most challenging stages of my own life- motivating me to keep going, to get out of bed to care, feed, and walk him, and lending his fur to cry into.
 His warm, strong, and steady presence made me feel safe and comforted.
+He taught me lessons in recovery and resilience after he lost his leg to cancer, becoming a tri-pod and still eager to adventure on miles of hikes even into the final week we had together.
 He informed my inner arrow, and I carry forward the lessons and love he gave me in my therapeutic approach.

 "Me and my arrow